Yahoo Web Search

 • 2. give or bequeath an income or property to (a person or institution): "he endowed the Church with lands"

-6. Endow means to give a large amount of money to pay for creating a college, hospital, etc. or to provide an income for it.
-It can also mean to be endowed with a particular quality or feature.
-See more meanings, idioms, examples and translations of endow.
+5. ENDOW definition: 1. to give a large amount of money to pay for creating a college, hospital, etc. or to provide an….
+Learn more.

 9. endow something to give a large sum of money to a school, a college or another institution to provide it with an income.
 In her will, she endowed a scholarship in the physics department.